spikedoanz/spikedoanz.github.io/content/reeesume.md

 i've been a graduate researcher at ⟪REDACTED⟫ since may 2023.

-i also intermittently offer consulting to startups.
+i also intermittently offer consulting to tech startups.

 before then, i spent all of my undergrad teaching math and programming.